The Centurion And Pais

-“boy” (pais) could be used of any junior partner in a homosexual relationship, even one who was fullgrown.”
+Dr. Gagnon writes: “boy” (pais) could be used of any junior partner in a homosexual relation-ship, even one who was fullgrown.”
 Dr. Robert Gagnon, The Bible And Homosexual Practice, p.
 163, footnote 6.

 For six hundred years before Matthew wrote his Gospel, Greek language and literature used pais to mean “a beloved lover” or “the younger partner in a same sex relationship.”
-That legitimates the probability that the Centurion and pais story deals with an ancient gay relationship which Jesus blessed.
+That legitimates our view, that the Centurion and pais story deals with an ancient gay relationship which Jesus blessed.

-First century Greek readers of Matthew’s Gospel would have picked up on the pais references which most twenty-first century English readers miss.
-Pais and paidika were used by writers in ancient times to refer to a lover (like the Centurion and pais story) in a homosexual relationship.
+were used by writers in ancient times to refer to a lover in a homosexual relationship.

 Should we ignore their choice of words because it makes some Christians uncomfortable?
-Does understanding the common meaning of pais as “beloved or same sex lover” place the Centurion and pais story squarely in the cultural context Matthew and Luke addressed?
-Certainly it does.
+Should we ignore the truth of history because it does not fit the anti-gay agenda of some Christians?
+Does under-standing the common meaning of pais as “beloved or same sex lover” place the Centurion and pais story squarely in the cultural context Matthew and Luke addressed?
+Yes, it certainly does.

-Should we assume Matthew and Luke were unaware of the common sexual implication of using the word pais
+Should we assume that Matthew and Luke were unaware of the common sexual implication of pais

 when they wrote the Centurion and pais

+story?
 That understanding does not make sense.
-It does make sense to explore the relevance of Matthew and Luke’s word choice in their Centurion and pais story, in the context of the cultural and historical setting in which it occurred.
+Koine Greek was the common language, not as elegant as classical Greek yet clear in its meaning across the Roman Empire.
+It makes sense to explore the relevance of Matthew and Luke’s word choice in the context of the cultural, historical and linguistic setting in which it occurred.

-Because the Centurion used the word pais to describe the servant he so highly valued, because Jesus commended the faith of the Centurion and because Jesus did not condemn the sexual relationship implicit in the Centurion’s use of the word pais, one faithful scriptural understanding of Matthew 8 is that God can and does bless loving homosexual relationships which are within the Biblical moral framework - committed, faithful, non-cultic.
+Because the Centurion used the word pais to describe the servant he so highly valued, because Jesus commended the faith of the Centurion and because Jesus did not condemn the sexual relationship implicit in their relationship, our faithful scriptural understanding of Matthew 8 is that God can and does bless loving gay relationships which are within the Biblical moral framework - committed, faithful, non-cultic.

-How does the ban on heterosexual marriage for serving Roman soldiers, instituted by Emperor Augustus before the birth of Christ, affect our understanding of this topic?
+How does the Roman marriage ban for serving Roman soldiers, instituted by Emperor Augustus before the birth of Christ, affect our understanding of this topic?